 The grasses on plains are fantastically long and with the red oat grass in seed, there is a red tinge to the plains in preparation for arrival of wildebeest migration.
 The days are warm with temperatures ranging from 15 – 31 degrees Celsius, rain falls mostly in late afternoon and evenings.
 We tend to go out with picnics for longer game drives at this time of year.

-We have good sightings of lion, cheetah, leopard and serval cats.
-Good sightings of cheetah up on the short grass plains where the Thomson and Grants Gazelles are found.
+We have good sightings of lion, cheetah, leopard and serval cats in May.
+Good sightings of cheetah up on the short grass plains especially, where the Thomson and Grant’s gazelles are found.

-Giraffe are present in the woodlands between the camps with lots of calves in the family units.
-Giraffe are frequent visitors to all the Governors Camps.
+Giraffe are present in the woodlands between the camps with lots of calves in the family units; they are frequent visitors to all the Governors’ Mara camps.

-Good numbers of eland in herds of 10 – 40 individuals are seen out on plains with calves in breeding herds and large bulls flanking the breeding herds.
+Good numbers of eland in herds of ten to forty individuals, can be seen out on the plains with calves in breeding herds and large bulls flanking the breeding herds.

-Good numbers of topi with their 6 month old calves out on plains.
-The large resident buffalo herd spends its days on the grasslands of rhino ridge where the grass is long and well suited to buffalo.
+Good numbers of topi with their six month old calves are found out on savannah.
+The large resident buffalo herd spends its days on the grasslands of Rhino Ridge where the grass is long and well suited to a buffalo’s diet.

-On Topi Plains there are lots of spotted hyena and their cubs, they compete with lion for prey and will also hunt topi at this time of year.
+Up on Topi Plains, there are lots of spotted hyena with young cubs; they compete with lions for prey and will also hunt topi at this time of year.

 There is great birding in the month of May.
 A few species hatch young chicks and teach their fledglings to gather the abundant insects.
-Hundreds of open billed storks around (they are inter African migrants) as well as small flocks of white storks stocking up before their long flight back to Europe.
+Hundreds of open-billed storks are around (they are inter-African migrants) as well as small flocks of white storks that are stocking up before their long flight back to Europe.